Developer Guide

 WebSocketFull-duplex connection for bidirectional communication.
 More complex to implement than SSE.<100msInteractive apps needing both send and receive

-Why SSE is preferred for odds: SSE is simpler than WebSocket (one-way push is all you need for odds), works through CDNs and proxies without special configuration, and automatically reconnects on disconnection.
+Why SSE is preferred for odds: SSE is simpler than WebSocket — one-way push is all you need for odds.
+It works through CDNs and proxies without special configuration and reconnects automatically on disconnection.
 SharpAPI uses SSE for its streaming endpoints, delivering odds changes to subscribers the moment they're detected.

 What Can You Build with a Sports Betting API?